Non-linear Dynamics and Primordial Black Hole Formation During Kination: Numerical Results

 \subsection{Sub-Horizon and Near-Horizon Scale Perturbations}

 In this section, we investigate the effects of both large and small amplitude inhomogeneities in the sub-horizon regime, where $\lambda < H_0^{-1}$.
-In the perturbation theory limit, sub-horizon modes evolve as $\rhop \sim a^{-4}$, indicating a behaviour that resembles radiation.
+In the perturbative limit, sub-horizon modes evolve as $\rhop \sim a^{-4}$, indicating a behaviour that resembles radiation.
 According to~\cite{eröncel2025universalbounddurationkination}, this behaviour is robust regardless of whether the inhomogeneities are in the linear or non-linear regime in the presence of a fixed background.
-We aim to investigate the behaviour of the scalar self-perturbation in a pure kination regime, allowing the inhomogeneities to evolve into the non-linear regime and potentially become the dominant energy density contribution.
-As stated above, one normally expects the presence of a subdominant potential term, which may nevertheless remain subdominant in the post-inflationary evolution compared to the kinetic energy density and can therefore be safely neglected. \
+As stated above, one normally expects the presence of a subdominant potential term, which may nevertheless remain subdominant in the post-inflationary evolution compared to the kinetic energy density and can therefore be safely neglected.

-We simulate a scalar field with an initially homogeneous kinetic energy profile, superimposed with an inhomogeneity characterized by an initial wavelength of $\lambda = 0.01H_0^{-1}$ as in Eq.~\eqref{eqn:profile}.
-The amplitude of this inhomogeneity is chosen such that the volume-averaged initial gradient energy density is a tenth of the kinetic energy density, i.e. $b=0.1$.
-To focus on the localised dynamics, we capture only a single full wavelength of the perturbation within our simulation domain instead of the entire Hubble volume.
-We study the evolution of this perturbation by tracking the volume-averaged perturbation energy density defined in Eq.~\eqref{perturbation}.
+We simulate a scalar field with an initially homogeneous kinetic energy profile, superimposed with an inhomogeneity characterised by an initial wavelength of $\lambda = 0.01H_0^{-1}$ as in Eq.~\eqref{eqn:profile}.
+The amplitude of this inhomogeneity is chosen such that the volume-averaged initial gradient energy density is one tenth of the background kinetic energy density, i.e. $\delta_{0}=0.1$.
+To focus on the localised dynamics, we capture only a single full wavelength of the perturbation within our simulation domain and apply periodic boundary condition instead of the entire Hubble volume.
 We present our results in Figure~\ref{subhorizon}.

-We found that a sub-horizon mode in the subdominant regime indeed behaves as $\langle \rhop\rangle\sim a^{-4}$.
-It redshifts as $a^{-4}$, becomes $\order{1}$ with the kination background, and dominates as an effective radiation-like background.
-The continuity in the energy density profiles in Figure~\ref{subhorizon} shows that the transition from kination domination to radiation domination is smooth.
+We found that a sub-horizon mode indeed behaves as $\langle \rhop\rangle\sim a^{-4}$, and would become $\mathcal{O}(1)$ with the kination background, and dominates as an effective radiation-like background.
+The continuity in the energy density profiles in Figure~\ref{subhorizon} indicates that the transition from kination domination to radiation domination is smooth.